 - pay for return air transportation for the nominee from Yukon to their country of permanent residence (but not for the travel costs of family or dependents), if the nominee does not obtain permanent residency;

 - ensure that suitable housing is available for the nominee, and help the nominee find suitable housing if requested by the nominee; and

 - provide to the nominee free health insurance that gives similar coverage to what a Yukon resident gets under the Health Care Insurance Plan Act until the nominee is eligible for insured health care under the Health Care Insurance Plan Act.

 Posting and advertising jobs

-Employers must advertise the position for at least 4 weeks prior to submitting a program application.
+Employers applying on or after July 1, 2022, must advertise the position for at least 4 weeks before submitting a program application.
+For example, an employer applying on July 1, 2022, must start advertising no later than June 2, 2022.
 They must continue advertising until a decision is made.
 Employers must demonstrate that qualified Canadians or permanent residents are not available.
-The YNP will not approve an application if it's not satisfied that qualified Canadians or permanent residents are not available.
+The Yukon Nominee Program will not approve an application if it's not satisfied that qualified Canadians or permanent residents are available.

 Foreign worker eligibility